Surface anatomy of the heart

 The heart is a muscular organ that pumps blood around the body by circulating it through the vascular system.
 It sits in the middle mediastinum between the left and right lungs, anterior to the esophagus and posterior to the sternum.
 It presents five surfaces:

-• Anterior (sternocostal) surface, which lies adjacent to the body of sternum, sternocostal muscles and the third to sixth costal cartilages.
+- Anterior (sternocostal) surface, which lies adjacent to the body of sternum, transversus thoracis muscle and the third to sixth costal cartilages.
+The anterior surface of the heart lies posterior to the anterior mediastinum.

 The heart also presents four borders: